Assistance programs Warren County Ohio.

 - Filling plumbing around homes with foam to save energy

-The Warren Metropolitan Housing Authority (phone number (513) 695-3380) is receiving almost $200,000 in government funding that is to be used to provide rent, prevent evictions, and give housing assistance.
+The Warren Metropolitan Housing Authority (phone number (513) 695-3380) will often get government funding.
+They then pass the funds to low income households as well as people who have a job but that are still struggling.
+The grants can be that is to be used to provide rent, prevent evictions, and give housing assistance.

-Services offered from the authority include case management, medical bill advocacy, subsidized housing, money management, life skills classes, employment skills, help find jobs, and educational training.
-Contact them to learn more.
+Services offered from the authority include case management, medical bill advocacy, subsidized housing, money management, as well as general life skills classes.
+The Housing Authority will also focus on employment skills, help tenants find jobs, and access educational training.
+Contact the housing authority to learn more at 513-695-3380.

 The following groups should be distributing the funds to people in need.
 Contact them to learn more or apply. for assistance.
 Family Abuse Shelter ((513) 925-1107), Kings Local School District Community Services, Lebanon Food Pantry, Franklin Area Community Services ((937) 746-7791), Little Miami Food Services, Lebanon Community Services, Interfaith Hospitality Network ((513) 934-5250), Warren County Community Services and New Housing Ohio-Bernie’s Place.